 “Language is an integral part of Tamil identity,” says Sivan Ilangko, vice-president of the Canadian Tamil Congress and a director of Tamil Chair Inc. “This initiative will not only help the academic advancement of the language, it will help open it up and share it with the rest of the world.”

 “The Tamil language, history and culture are such an important part of the human experience”

-The pledge comes on the heels of two recent gifts made to support Tamil studies at U of T Scarborough.
+The fundraising comes on the heels of two recent gifts made to support Tamil studies at U of T Scarborough.
 Ravi Gukathasan, a U of T alumnus and Scarborough businessman, donated $2 million in 2017, while Brenda Beck, an adjunct professor in anthropology, donated $327,000 in 2018 to support programming and digital archiving.

 “This commitment to establish a chair in Tamil studies is truly inspiring,” says Professor Bruce Kidd, vice-president of U of T and principal of U of T Scarborough.